SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/updating-rules-for-duplicate-handling.md

 # Update rules for duplicate handling

-You always need to specify rules for handling duplicates during importing.
-You do this as follows:
+You must always specify rules for handling duplicates during importing.

 1. [!include[How to open import](includes/open-import.md)]